yandex-cloud/terraform-provider-yandex/docs/data-sources/cdn_resource.md

 - `allowed_http_methods` (List of String) Allowed HTTP methods.
 HTTP methods for your CDN content.
 By default the following methods are allowed: GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS.
 In case some methods are not allowed to the user, they will get the 405 (Method Not Allowed) response.
 If the method is not supported, the user gets the 501 (Not Implemented) response.

 - `browser_cache_settings` (Block List) Set up a cache period for the end-users browser.
 Content will be cached due to origin settings.
 If there are no cache settings on your origin, the content will not be cached.
 The list of HTTP response codes that can be cached in browsers: 200, 201, 204, 206, 301, 302, 303, 304, 307, 308.
 Other response codes will not be cached.
-The default value is 4 days. **By default, browser caching is enabled in Yandex CDN.** To explicitly disable it, set `enabled = false`.
-To remove the configuration entirely, omit this block. (see [below for nested schema](#nestedblock--options--browser_cache_settings))
+The default value is 4 days. **By default, browser caching is enabled in Yandex CDN.** To explicitly disable it, set `enabled = false` (provider will send `cache_time = 0` to API).
+Alternatively, you can set `enabled = true` with `cache_time = 0`.
+To remove the configuration entirely, omit this block. (see [below for nested schema](#nestedblock--options--browser_cache_settings)) (see [below for nested schema](#nestedblock--options--browser_cache_settings))

 - `cache_http_headers` (List of String) HTTP headers to include in cache key.
 List HTTP headers that must be included in responses to clients.